 Keeping the Constitution doesn’t mean we sit around listening to the politicians, the news anchors and the political commentators deciding for us, the course of America.
 How is it, that you, the American people have any input or influence by watching and talking to the television, or… voting for the lesser of two evils?
 Americans have forsaken their most basic civic duties.
 By default, the politicians, the news anchors, and the political commentators have been making our decisions for us.
 It’s time for the American people to disengage from Castle-in-the-Sky politics and get engaged with the political process and begin to direct the future course of America.

-What’s sad is… the American people have relinquished control of their government… a massive amount of control, giving more and more control to the government and political parties.
+What’s sad is this… the American people have relinquished control of their government… a massive amount of control, giving more and more control to the government and political parties.
 Not just the Federal Government but State Governments as well.
-There are many reasons why the American people have lost control but the obvious reasons are a lack of genuine participation, the lack of knowledge and the lack of unequivocal patriotism.
+There are many reasons why the American people have lost control but the obvious reasons are a lack of genuine participation, the lack of knowledge and the lack of explicit patriotism.
 For decades, participation has been dictated by the political parties.

 The knowledge of our history and founding along with the value of patriotism has been obscured through outright attacks and political correctness.
 Why has it become so politically correct to conceal or completely dismiss the knowledge of our founding, its principles, and the value of patriotism?

-It’s become very obvious in America that the American people are either ashamed, or afraid to express patriotism.
-The American people, both young and old alike, are being indoctrinated through our schools, the media, and even politicians, into believing American patriotism has no value but then we are led to believe that somehow there is value in global patriotism.
+It’s become very obvious in America that some Americans are either ashamed, or afraid to express patriotism.
+The American people, both young and old alike, are being indoctrinated through our schools, the media, and even politicians, into believing American patriotism has no value but then we are led to believe that somehow there is value in a sort of global patriotism.

-The American people are in a deep, dark place and must wake-up before it’s too late.
-The Constitution was drafted in such a way that would give the people control over their government… not the government controlling the people.
+The U.S. Constitution was drafted in such a way that would give the people control over their government… not the government controlling the people.
 Our Constitution may not be perfect but it’s the best ever devised by fallible men, making America the first country to ever exist devoid an obvious monarch or dictator.
 Americans should embrace the Constitution.
 What good is the Constitution if we ignore its value?

 You, the American people have way more power than you’re led to believe.
 Whether the American people realize it or not, they have the ability to control their government exclusive of the political party system.
 As a matter of fact, George Washington did not agree with establishing a party system because of its divisive nature and he feared that, over time, parties would become an enemy of the republic.